 Chief marketing officers set sights on CRM AI

-In the next two to three years, one-third of organizations plan to implement AI technologies, according to a 2017 study conducted by the IBM Institute for Business Value.
+In the next two to three years, one-third of organizations to implement AI technologies, according to a 2017 study conducted by the IBM Institute for Business Value.
 Yet some organizations surveyed have already implemented AI technologies and intend to license more.

-IBM's "Cognitive Catalysts: Reinventing Enterprises and Experiences With Artificial Intelligence" divided chief marketing officers into three groups of respondents: Reinventors are AI-enabled with significant future investment, tacticians are AI-enabled with minimal future investment and aspirationals are planning their first AI-enabled investment.
+IBM's "Cognitive Catalysts: Reinventing Enterprises and Experiences With Artificial Intelligence" divided chief marketing officers into three groups of respondents: Reinventors are AI-enabled with significant future investment, tacticians are AI-enabled with minimal future investment and aspirationals are their AI-enabled investment.

-In the next two years, 63% of reinventors, 48% of tacticians and 70% of aspirationals plan to implement AI technologies to help reinvent the customer experience, demonstrating that an AI implementation needs to start at the executive level and work its way down to the user base.
+In the next two years, 63% of reinventors, 48% of tacticians and 70% of aspirationals to implement AI technologies to help reinvent the customer experience, demonstrating that an AI implementation needs to start at the executive level and work its way down to the user base.

 By then, there should be a substantial increase in use cases for AI customer service -- not just in the product servicing sense, but also in the marketing and sales stages of the customer experience.
 "Buyers expect something different these days; they come in much more educated," said Dana Hamerschlag, chief product officer at sales consultancy Miller Heiman Group.
 "The trick and challenge around AI is how do you leverage this powerful machine to tell you that process, rather than just give you the outcome data."